 Detailed procedural explanations are necessary to ensure that the UACC can perform a thorough review of the work to be conducted as it relates to the welfare of the animals and best practices throughout the laboratory animal community.
 It is the responsibility of the UACC to determine that animals are being handled in the most humane way possible and that wherever possible refinements are implemented.
 The UACC needs to ensure that the correct category of invasiveness is assigned so to guarantee that the CCAC receives accurate data.

-Provided that the researcher will not be deviating from the SOP, it is reasonable to simply list the approved SOP number within the protocol (in the appropriate standard procedure comments field).
+The UACC continues to develop a comprehensive library of Standard Operating Procedures to help simplify the protocol writing process for PI's.
+The CCAC requests that protocols refer to UACC approved SOPs as much as possible.
+SOP Database Provided that the researcher will not be deviating from the SOP, it is reasonable to simply list the approved SOP number within the protocol (in the appropriate standard procedure comments field).
 All deviations must be listed in the protocol.

 For teaching protocols, a letter to the UACC demonstrating the levels of pedagogical review this course has undergone must be submitted at least once every 4 years (with every full resubmission).
 It is useful to explain when the course was introduced and any subsequent dates of departmental curriculum review (or other similar merit review).
 Some also choose to indicate whether the course serves as a prerequisite for further study as well as the benefit of the course as it relates to future study or career paths to help demonstrate merit.